InfraVeritas Energy InfraVeritas Energy

 The missing layer

-What does not yet exist at scale: a way to prove the measurement itself — at the physical source, before it enters any system that could alter it.
-That is the layer InfraVeritas builds.
+What does not yet exist at scale: a way to prove the measurement itself — at the meter, before it enters any system that could alter it.
+That is the layer InfraVeritas Energy builds.

-Trust rooted in hardware, not in whoever submits the report.
+Trust rooted in the meter — not in whoever submits the report.

-A tamper-resistant device captures a physical measurement and signs it inside a hardware-secure element — a private key that cannot be exported even if the device is physically opened.
-From that point, the data is cryptographically bound to its origin.
+A tamper-evident module reads generation at the asset and signs it inside a hardware-secure element — a private key that cannot be exported even if the enclosure is forced open.
+From that point the reading is cryptographically bound to its origin, and independently checked against the weather.
 No registry, operator, or intermediary can rewrite it without detection.

 01 · CAPTURE